 Childcare industry is booming at a fast pace across Australia, but faster in Victoria and New South Wales.
 Over the past few years, Victoria and New South Wales have witnessed a consistent increase in the childcare market, resulting in higher demands for childcare facility acquisition.
-To buy a childcare business, you have to factor some points other than whom you are buying from.
+To buy a childcare business, consider the points below.
 These include;

 With many vendors enlisting facilities for sale, it becomes a challenge for a novice player to bump into the right choice.
 ELM, being one of the most experienced players in the childcare industry, makes a practical decision in many ways.
 ELM is a highly regarded provider of early learning and operational and financial forecasting, digital marketing and due diligence for purchasing established services.

-Financial Consultation – A good acquisition specialist will always advise you on the matters of value and profitability.
+The right acquisition specialist will always advise you on the matters of value and profitability.
 The buyer will be interested in all of the businesses’ historical financial accounts and related financial metrics, as well as the reasonableness of the childcare’s projections of its future performance.
-It is obligatory that as a financial consultant, the buyer must be shown the past profit records of the business as well as expenses, liabilities, revenue and the asset’s current market value.
+It is obligatory that as a financial consultant, the buyer must request past profit records of the business as well as expenses, liabilities, revenue and the asset’s current market value.
 Understanding financial terms and figures may seem difficult to the one who’s new into the world of childcare.
 Therefore, the involvement of a Childcare Acquisition Service professional is imperative.
 Once the report is understood, the supposed buyer can now decide whether to continue with the proposal of acquisition or not.

 A few points to be considered would be;

 • What do the childcare’s annual, quarterly, and monthly financial/business accounts for the last three years reveal about its financial performance and condition of the childcare service?

-• Are the business’s financial accounts audited, and if so for how long?
+• Are the business’s financial statements audited, and if so for how long?

 • Do the financial accounts and related notes set out all liabilities of the company, both current and contingent?

 • Is the EBIT / revenue for the business progressing or declining?